open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 When an exception is handled, a Span status can be set to Error.
 Otherwise, a Span status is in the Unset state.
-By setting a Span status to Unset, the back-end that processes spans can now assign a final status.
+By setting a Span status to Unset, the backend that processes spans can now assign a final status.

 ### Span Kind